How to Connect Tattoos Into a Sleeve

 Due to outdated, negative stereotypes about tattoos, some jobs have policies forbidding their employees from having visible tattoos.
 If your place of business has such a policy, you may want to rethink getting a full sleeve.
 The alternative is wearing long sleeves all year round, which may not work for you if you live in a hot climate.

 Suppose your employer doesn’t have any issues with visible tattoos.
-In that case, you’re free to do as you please without resigning yourself to spending the rest of your time with that company tugging at your shirtsleeves to make sure your tattoos are adequately covered.
+In that case, you’re free to do as you please, though are you resigning yourself to spend the rest of your time with that company?

 Looking for a job?
 While some employers may be less likely to hire someone with tattoos, things are changing.
 Unless your tattoos are offensive, you shouldn’t worry too much about your ink impacting your chances of getting a job.
 According to the Harvard Business Review, having tattoos doesn’t hurt your prospects.